A Bit About Bristol

 I am spending the summer volunteering at Bristol Central Library, working at my job as a Student Ambassador, and searching for some work experience that’s related to Media and Journalism.

-We move into our new house on July 1 and I already can’t wait to blog about it then.
+We move into our new house on July 1 and I am SO excited.
 I love Bristol and I always will.

 How are you finding uni?
 And what are you looking forward to the most this summer?
 If you want any information on Bristol, feel free to get in contact!